lukeocodes/mod-gpt/README.md

 3. LLM analyzes: "This is a Nitro scam violating Rule #1"
 4. Action: Delete message, warn user, log event

-🤖 ModGPT: @User, your message was removed.
+🤖 Sentinel: @User, your message was removed.
 Our server prohibits spam and scam links.
 Please review #rules.
 ```

 ### Continuous Learning